-London terror attack: UK wakes up to another day of mourning
+London terror attack: Theresa May vows to battle 'Islamist extremism'

 England has been on edge since May 22, when a suicide bomber killed 22 people at an Ariana Grande concert at the Manchester Arena.

-A benefit concert for victims of that attack was scheduled for Sunday in Manchester.
+Organizers have confirmed that a benefit concert for victims of that attack, scheduled for Sunday in Manchester, will go ahead as planned.
 On Saturday, the singer tweeted, "Praying for London."